front/wp-cli-build/README.md

 ```sh
 $ wp build-generate
 ```
-It will also rewrite your **.gitignore** file with the plugins paths which shouldn’t be versinoated.
+It will also rewrite your **.gitignore** to make sure only custom plugins and themes are indexed.

+*Note: Only active plugins and themes will be listed in build.yml and .gitignore.*

 For more options, see `$ wp build-generate --help`

 ## Using build.yml
 You can run `$ wp build` to install the WordPress core of your site, 3rd party plugins and themes.
+It parses your build.yml file, and works its magic.

-### Updating build.yml
+### Updating build.yml and .gitignore
-When you add a new plugin to your WP site, you should run `$ wp build generate` to update **build.yml** and **.gitignore** files.
+When you add a new plugin to your WP site, you should run `$ wp build-generate` to update **build.yml** and **.gitignore** files.

-For more options run `$ wp --help build`
+For more options run `$ wp --help build-generate` and `$ wp --help build`

 ### Rebuild
 Adding `--rebuild` option to `$ wp build` command forces all plugins to be deleted and downloaded again.
-It helps you to make sure plugins remain original.
+It helps you to make sure plugins are not corrupted.

 ## Contributing
 We appreciate you taking the initiative to contribute to this project!